asensio-lab/high-resolution-ev-charging-data-descriptor/README.md

 ## Code Functionality and Structure

-The code contained in workplace_ev_charging_package.R assists in regenerating all figures and tables as well as generating all derived variables: totalSessions, habitualUser, and earlyAdopter.
+The code contained in workplace_ev_charging_package.R assists in regenerating all figures and tables as well as generating variables totalSessions, habitualUser, and earlyAdopter.

 Tables comprising Table 3 are stored in R matrices using the following format: table_3_(relevant description).
 For example, the portion relevant to high-volume users is stored as table_3_high in the code.